Loading...

 Permanent Resident Status

 To apply for citizenship in Canada, one must be a permanent resident.
 Permanent resident status implies that you are no longer considered an immigrant and have not been charged with fraud.
 It also means you are not being subject to a removal order and have completed all the PR criteria.
+Your Permanent Residence (PR) card does not need to be current at the time of application; you may apply with an expired PR card.

 Canada's Physical Presence Requirements

+Before applying for Canadian citizenship, you must have resided in the country for at least three of the preceding five years (1,095 days) (unless there are exceptional circumstances).
+Children under 18 must also obtain permanent residence status, although the three-year minimum is waived.
+If there is a difficulty with your calculation, you can use tools like a CRS Calculator and plan your application better.
 You may include a portion of your time in Canada as a temporary resident or protected person before becoming a permanent resident towards your physical presence requirement.
 Each day spent in Canada as a temporary resident or protected person counts as a half-day in the last five years.
 As a temporary resident or protected person, you may count up to 365 days towards your physical presence requirement.

 Citizenship ineligibility in Canada

 It is essential to study the documentation handed to you when you become a permanent resident to ensure that all Terms and conditions are satisfied.
 If you have not complied with these Terms and Conditions, you may not be eligible for Canadian citizenship.
+Other factors that make you ineligible for citizenship in Canada are if you have:

 • Criminal record or are charged with a crime in Canada or abroad;